matheuristic/dotfiles/software_notes.md

-- R packages begin with an `r-` prefix but only popular packages are available and these should not be mixed with the packages installed using R's `package.install`
+- R packages begin with an `r-` prefix but only popular packages are available and these should not be mixed with the packages installed using R's `package.install` mechanism.
-- Conda has an `emacs` package, but go with one of the standalone Emacs applications ([Emacs for Mac OSX](https://emacsformacosx.com/) [emacs-mac](https://github.com/railwaycat/homebrew-emacsmacport) port) as they are better integrated with the system
+- Conda has an `emacs` package, but go with one of the standalone Emacs applications ([Emacs for Mac OSX](https://emacsformacosx.com/) [emacs-mac](https://github.com/railwaycat/homebrew-emacsmacport) port) as they are better integrated with the system.
+- Conda can provide a basic CLI dev environment without XCode or its command-line tools installed.
+However, it is recommended to install at least the command-line tools.

 #### Installation